brunobaudry/moodle-local_deepler/README.md

 It uses the default Moodle JS library and is tested with Boost and Classic.
 So there could be incompatibilities with other themes.
-Known so far :

-- [Adaptable](https://moodle.org/plugins/theme_adaptable)  no working for now.

 ## How does this plugin differs from Content Translation Manager and Content Translation Filter?